Motorola Razr 3 price leak suggests it could struggle against Samsung Galaxy Z Flip 4

 That said, the Razr 3 might have the edge in other ways, as it’s likely that the Z Flip 4 will have just 8GB of RAM compared to the Razr's 12GB, and it will probably have less storage too.
 Plus, the Samsung's cover screen is reportedly smaller at just 1.9 inches, compared to the Razr's three inches.

-So the Motorola Razr 3 might have a specs edge, but at a higher price and coming from a smaller brand, it’s still likely to face an uphill struggle.
+So the Motorola Razr 3 might have a specs edge, but at a higher price and coming from a smaller brand, it’s still likely to face an uphill struggle – and those with a bit more cash to splash might also be looking at the Samsung Galaxy Z Fold 4, which is also expected this year.

 - The Samsung Galaxy Z Fold 4 is also expected this year